carguero/dev-mobile-challenge/README.md

 * There are well written automated tests (i.e., the unit and integration tests cover the expected behavior).

-* There is a linter/static code analys.
+* There is a linter/static code analysis.

 * There is an architecture approach.